 The demos were a success and we began to work out a revenue sharing model with my colleague at the consulting firm.
 Things were getting really serious and if we were going to do this we needed to consider going full-time.
 It looked like we needed to take the plunge if this dream was to become a reality.

 At this point, everything had been fun and games.
-No real sacrifices or risks had been made, and as such the partnership had not been tested.
+No real sacrifices or risks had been made, and as such the business partnership had not been tested.
 I was concerned about my partner’s lack of involvement in the product itself, but had grown fond of him and found myself justifying his involvement.
-I was dedicating nights and weekends while he was dedicating a few hours here and there.
-I convinced myself that once we were full-time he would make the required sacrifices; as he was a “great guy”.
+Dedicating nights and weekends while he was dedicating a few hours here and there was a concern, but I convinced myself that once we were full-time, he would make the required sacrifices.
+I kept reminding myself that he was a great guy.

-My partner did find one benefactor that was supportive, a member of his family offered to purchase a sizable equity stake.
+My partner did have a benefactor that was supportive, who offered to purchase a sizable equity stake.
 This would be the capital we needed to get going, travel, attend conferences, and balance our personal budgets during the first many challenging months of this new venture.
 Great ideas can take time to mature, months, years even; and we needed to be dedicated to this for the long haul.

 We continued meeting frequently.
 I was programming like a mad dog to prepare for additional demos we had lined up.
 We set a date to quit our jobs, my partner would quit first (something I wanted honestly to make sure he went through with the decision) and I would quit a week later.
 Since we were both very well-known and prominent in the organization, we needed to handle this situation delicately.
 There was not any desire to hurt the business, we simply wanted to pursue our own ventures.
 This is America and we wanted to be entrepreneurs.